 Components and layouts

 Most components and layouts from M2 are available in M3.
 There are, however, some missing as well as new ones that didn't exist in M2.
 Furthermore, some M3 components have more variations than their equivalents in M2.
-In general the M3 API surfaces attempt to be as similar as possible to their closest equivalents in M2.
+In general, the M3 API surfaces are designed to be as similar as possible to their closest equivalents in M2.

 Given the updated color, typography and shape systems, M3 components tend to map differently to the new theming values.
 It's a good idea to check out the tokens directory in the Compose Material 3 source code as a source of truth for these mappings.